gardener/test-infra/docs/testrunner/testrunner_run-template.md

-      --enable-telemetry                   Enables the measurements of metrics during execution --es-config-name string              The elasticsearch secret-server config name. (default "sap_internal") --fail-on-error                      Testrunners exits with 1 if one testruns failed. (default true) --gardener-kubeconfig-path string    Path to the gardener kubeconfig.
+      --enable-telemetry                   Enables the measurements of metrics during execution --es-config-name string              The elasticsearch secret-server config name. (default "sap_internal") --fail-on-error                      Testrunners exits with 1 if one testruns failed. (default true) --filter-patch-versions              Filters patch versions so that only the latest patch versions per minor versions is used.
+      --gardener-kubeconfig-path string    Path to the gardener kubeconfig.
       --github-password string             Github password.
       --github-user string                 On error dir which is used by Concourse.